Jo Mora: Carmel-by-the-Sea

+Pebble Beach

 In 1931 Jo, his wife, and daughter Patricia moved to nearby Pebble Beach into a newly built home.
 Five years later in the adjoining large studios he completed his massive diorama, Discovery of the San Francisco Bay by Portola, for the California Pavilion at the 1939-40 Golden Gate International Exposition on Treasure Island.
 At a length of almost 100 feet, with 64 sculptures of Spaniards and Indians and over 200 animals, it was said "to surpass anything of its kind at the Fair."
-He fashioned smaller dioramas for the Will Rogers Memorial Museum in Claremore, Oklahoma and the Sutter's Fort Museum in Sacramento, California.
+He fashioned smaller dioramas for the Will Rogers Memorial Museum in Claremore, Oklahoma, and the Sutter's Fort Museum in Sacramento, California.

-"El Paseo" sculpture and the Carmel Dairy

 In 1928, Mora made the "El Paseo" sculpture in the courtyard of the El Paseo Building on Dolores Street and 7th Avenue in Carmel.
-The sculpture was recorded with the National Register of Historic Places on January 20, 2002, as an example of the artistic and cultural contributions of Mora to Carmel in the 1920s.
 It is a terracotta sculpture of a Californio man and a Señorita woman.

 In the early 1930s, Mora was commissioned by Earl F. Graft to decorate the Carmel Dairy Building in Carmel.
 Mora made three large interior dairy murals above a soda fountain (no longer present) and a sculptured a metal lamp in the shape of a cowbell that still hangs above the buildings front door.
 He showed animal figures dressed as humans, many recognizable as local Carmel residents.
 He also designed the menus, Christmas cards, and milk bottles, with these animal characterizations, and a cow that served as the logo.
 The Santa Rosa Republican described Mora's work with an article having the title: "Carmel's Prosaic Dairy is Art."

 Between 1908 and the late 1940s his sculptures, illustrations, watercolors and etchings were frequently exhibited across the United States.